adstuart/azure-vpn-s2s/3P-connectivity/README.md

 ![](images/2021-11-01-18-57-15.png)

-However, Virtual WAN has a preview feature that allows **all** branch-to-branch traffic to be forced via Azure Firewall.
+However, Virtual WAN has a new feature that allows **all** branch-to-branch traffic to be forced via Azure Firewall (including different S2S VPN Connections, connected to a common VWAN Hub).
 This in effect stops the hairpin routing on the VPN Gateway, regardless of the traffic selectors specified.

 > :exclamation: This means that this approach works for all scenarios, including route based VPN's with BGP enabled sites and wide 0/0 traffic selectors!

-For context on the Azure Virtal WAN Routing Intent feature, and to sign up to the preview, please see [here](https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#-hub-routing-intent-and-policies)
+For more on the Azure Virtal WAN Routing Intent feature please see [here]([https://docs.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing#-hub-routing-intent-and-policies](https://learn.microsoft.com/en-us/azure/virtual-wan/how-to-routing-policies))

-Let's enable this feature once our subscription has been added to the allow-list, note that my VPN connections are now sending private traffic via Azure Firewall.
+Let's enable this feature on our subscription and now note that my VPN connections are now sending private traffic via Azure Firewall.

 ![](images/2021-10-30-14-05-17.png)